 Our burn-in and reliability qualification lab is one of the finest in the country, with over 75 chambers & ovens, tight ESD safety controls, routine audits, and a dedicated engineering staff to provide you with all of the burn-in, package qualification, process qualification and other reliability data you need.

 Our lab service procedures are ISO 17025 accredited and DSCC certified.
 We follow industry standards, such as JEDEC, Mil-Std, AEC, as well as customer specific requirements.
 All equipment uses N.I.S.T. traceable tooling and monitored, calibrated profiles.

-Stress-Based Testing Stress based qualification methodology provides a broad approach to identifying ic failure mechanisms and is a powerful tool to help engineers identify devices that may fail under normal use conditions.
-Thermal cycling, bias/humidity stress testing are conditions which many products experience and test conditions are designed to accelerate failures compared to field conditions.
+Stress-based qualification methodology provides a broad approach to identifying IC failure mechanisms and is a powerful tool to help engineers identify devices that may fail under normal use conditions.
+Thermal cycling and bias/humidity stress testing are conditions which many products experience, and test conditions are designed to accelerate failures compared to field conditions.

 Our testing methods include:

 This test is used to determine the classification level of non-hermetic solid state surface mount devices (SMDs) that are sensitive to moisture-induced stress, so that they can be properly packaged, stored, and handled to avoid damage during assembly, solder reflow attachment, and/or repair operations.
 This will determine the classification level that should be used in Preconditioning.
 Applicable Spec: IPC/JEDEC J-STD-020